QuickDapp/QuickDapp-OLD/docs/frontend/web3.md

 You can of course use the Wagmi React hooks to access contract methods if you wish.
 However, the above hooks incorporate the ABI and address fetching methods above to provide for a more seamless interaction with contracts.

+!!!
-The default QuickDapp distribution (with the built-in ERC-20 demo dapp) utilises all of these hooks, thus providing you with working code examples.
+The default QuickDapp dapp (the built-in ERC-20 demo) utilises all of these hooks, providing you with working code examples.
+!!!